Are Slip-and-Fall Cases Hard To Win?

 • Did the property owner have a policy for checking their property for potential hazards?
 If a policy exists, did the property owner log each time they or their employee checked for hazards?
 The defendant should prove they followed the policy immediately before the accident happened.

-Why Is It Hard to Win a Slip-and-Fall Accident Case?
+Why Is It Hard To Pursue A Slip-and-Fall Accident Case?

 Slip-and-fall cases have unique challenges that may not be present in other negligence claims.
-The success of your claim will depend on your legal team’s ability to prove each element of negligence.
-However, slip-and-fall cases can be difficult to prove because of a lack of evidence.
+The outcome of your claim will depend on your ability to prove each element of negligence.
+However, slip-and-fall cases can be difficult to prove in the likely scenario that there is a lack of evidence.

-In other negligence cases, like car accident claims, there is a vast source of evidence to help prove the claim.
-After a car accident, you may rely on traffic camera footage or a police report to determine liability.
+In other negligence cases, such as car accident claims, there are many potential sources of evidence to help support the claim.
+After a car accident, you may rely on traffic camera footage or a police report to establish liability.
 If you get hurt in a slip-and-fall accident case, it is unlikely that you can rely on such evidence.

-Slip-and-fall accident victims need an attorney to help them prove their injuries.
-An accident attorney can help you prove your claim by assisting you in the following ways:
+Slip-and-fall accident victims may need an attorney to help them demonstrate their injuries.
+An accident attorney can support your claim by assisting you in the following ways:

-• Proving that the property owner had an opportunity to remove a hazard but failed to do so
+• Searching for proof that the property owner had an opportunity to remove a hazard but failed to do so.

-• Finding witnesses to the accident, interviewing them about what they saw, and preparing witnesses for depositions and trial
+• Speaking with those who witnessed the accident, interviewing them about what they saw, and preparing them for depositions and trial.

 What Is Premises Liability?